 So yes, chickpea flour is an amazing little ingredient that I hope you will give a try.

 If you have a local natural food market, you can usually find chickpea flour in the bulk food section.
 (It’s sometimes also called garbanzo bean flour).
 But if you don’t have a store nearby you can easily buy it online.
-So there are no excuses not to give this amazing, nourishing flour a try.

 - Preheat the oven to 350°F. Spray a loaf pan with non-stick cooking spray or line it with parchment paper.